GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 <li><a href="https://color.a11y.com/" target="_blank">A11y</a> - An online accessibility validator that checks the colour of the background against the text.</li>
 <li><a href="https://stripe.com/gb" target="_blank">stripe</a> - A secure payment app used to recieve payments.</li>
 <li><a href="https://miniwebtool.com/django-secret-key-generator/">MiniWebTools</a> - Used to create a random Django secret key for my project in Heroku</li>
+<li><a href="https://temp-mail.org/">Temp-Mail</a> - A Handy tool that was used to create fake accounts to perform checks on email functionality during the deployed development stage.</li>
+<li><a href="https://www.xml-sitemaps.com/">XML-sitemaps</a> - A free sitemap generator the sitemap for my the website</li>
+<li><a href="https://www.privacypolicygenerator.info/">Privacy Policy Generator</a> - A free privacy-policy generator that I used for the deployed heroku website</li>
+<li><a href="https://www.facebook.com/">Facebook</a> - I used Facebook to create an online marketing presence to advertise the company on to Facebook users who follow the Companies activities and who are interested in airsoft.</li>
+<li><a href="https://mailchimp.com/">Mailchimp</a> - Mailchimp is a email marketing device, used to help generate business by getting people to signup to newsletters and get information regarding the companies latest offers</li>
 <br>

 [Back to Top](<#contents>)